gotardo/WP-Plugin/README.md

     }
 }
 ```
-This will allow you to call your shortcode `[foo attr1='value1' attr2='value2']` from your pages and posts.
+It allows the use of the shortcode like `[foo attr1='value1' attr2='value2']` from your pages and posts.
 Note 1: As recomended on the Short Code API Docs (http://codex.wordpress.org/Shortcode_API) don't use camelCase or upper case for the attribute names.
 Note 2: You can use the `shortcode_atts()` function to stablish some default values (see WordPress documentation for further information).
 Note 3: WordPress default shortcodes (audio, caption, embed, gallery, video) can be overriden.